LevelbossMike/ember-statecharts/docs/statecharts.md

 ## `XState`
 Everything that `ember-statecharts` is doing is powered by the wonderful [`XState`-library](https://xstate.js.org/).
 The [`XState`-guides](https://xstate.js.org/docs/) provide extensive documentation about how to write statechart-configurations - please make use of this invaluable resource.

-`ember-statecharts` is trying to provide a thin layer over `XState`'s apis and make it as easy as possible to use all of `XState`'s functionality with `Ember.js`.
-It makes sure your statecharts play nice with the Ember-runloop, will wait for `XState`-delays etc. when testing your applications and takes care of cleaning up your statecharts when components get destroyed.
+`ember-statecharts` is trying to provide a thin layer over `XState`'s APIs and make it as easy as possible to use all of `XState`'s functionality with `Ember.js`.
+It makes sure your statecharts play nice with the Ember-runloop and can react to outside arguments changing and takes care of cleaning up your statecharts when components get destroyed.

 ## Authoring `statechart`-configurations